 When Cichonski recently dined at Pumpkin, he was immediately struck by "that goosebumpy, tingly, holy-shit-this-is-bangin'-I-would-eat-this-every-day feeling."

 Kearse's tenure in the Pumpkin kitchen is coming to an end, but for the first time he's not moving on to work for someone else.
-In August, Since almost all the places Kearse could envision himself running in Philly are chef-owned, he knew his best move would be to branch out on his own.
+In August, he'll open Will, a small BYOB at 1911 E. Passyunk Ave.
+Since almost all the places Kearse could envision himself running in Philly are chef-owned, he knew his best move would be to branch out on his own.
 "I want a special restaurant — not a special occasion, a special restaurant," says Kearse.
 "We're going to push it a little more.
 Tighter, a lot more finesse.
 A lot more labor in the prep.
 I want to give customers what they're not going to get anywhere else."

 The moniker has multiple meanings.
 Will is Kearse's middle name, and it's what members of his immediate family call him.
 But it also represents the will he's tapped throughout his life to kick down the obstacles placed in his way by the accident.
 "He's got a lot of inner strength.
 That's his saving grace," says Frank.
 "A lot of people would not be able to overcome this — not just the injury, because that will always heal, but the defamation it left behind.
 He's well past that."